jddiosana/chat-session-with-ollama/README.md

   ```
   This is because the model pull is not yet complete.
 You must wait for the log message above to appear before using the app.

+At the initial chat after the model pull is complete, you might notice that the model takes a while to respond.
+This is because the model is still warming up.
+This only happens at the first chat.
+Once the model is warmed up, expect a faster response time.

 ### How to Use the App

 1. **Start a New Chat Session**: